 We have chosen to also include disclosures relevant to the Annual Report on our website as far as possible.
 The date that compliance with the Code was last reviewed is 25 July 2022.

 This statement sets out how the Company and its subsidiaries (together the “Group”) comply with the ten principles of the Code.

 My primary responsibility as Chair is to lead the Board effectively and to oversee the adoption, delivery and communication of the Company’s corporate governance model.

-As Executive Chairman, my role is focused on strategic matters and hence this provides adequate separation from the day to day business to be able to make independent decisions.
+As Non-Executive Chairman, my role is focused on strategic matters and hence this provides adequate separation from the day to day business to be able to make independent decisions.

 In my view, the Board promotes a corporate culture that is based on sound ethical values and behaviours and this supports us in delivering the Company’s objectives and strategy, in particular in delivering the continued success of the Group’s existing operations.
 This is supported by the application of the Quoted Companies Alliance (“QCA”) Corporate Governance Code.

 The Group has a relatively flat management structure with the Managing Director (“MD”) of each business reporting directly to the Company’s Executive Directors and senior management team, Keith Soulsby, Tom Hayes,Steve Roberts and Wendy Edgell.
 The Executive Directors have regular contact with MDs via monthly operational updates, as well as regular contact with the employee base and external stakeholders.
 This allows them to monitor corporate culture across the Group to ensure that it meets our shared values.